slightlyskepticalpotat/superlumic/README.md

 # superlumic
 A performant, secure, and cross-platform command-line password manager.
 Implemented in [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [C](https://en.wikipedia.org/wiki/C_(programming_language)) with [tiny-AES-c](https://github.com/kokke/tiny-AES-c), superlumic allows you to create, save, dump (to csv), and load encrypted password lists.
 Once loaded, you can create, read, update, delete, and reorder the passwords in each password list.
-The lists themselves are later encrypted with AES-256 (CTR mode) and a user-provided password.
+The lists themselves are later encrypted with AES-256 (CTR mode) and a user-provided password which is run through HKDF.

 ## Usage
 An example encrypted password file can be found at [encrypted.txt](encrypted.txt).
 The password is `password`.